 Sara Adams often jokes that she started dancing as a fetus, when her mother took a jazz dance class while pregnant.
 She started taking formal classes, however, at the age of 4 and hasn’t stopped dancing since.
 She did most of Sara Adams often jokes that she started dancing as a fetus, when her mother took a jazz dance class while pregnant.
 She started taking formal classes at the age of 4 and hasn’t stopped dancing since.
 She did most of her early training at Joseph Wallin School of Dance and danced competitively with Footnotes Dance Troupe, mostly dancing jazz, lyrical and musical theatre, along with some ballet training.
-As she got older, over the years, Sara has dabbled in hip-hop, contemporary, modern, tap, highland, Indian, ballroom, African, among others; Sara loves expanding her movement vocabulary!
-Sara is currently a high school French immersion Sciences teacher, but also has a love of expanding dance in public education.
-As such, she serves as President of the Board of Dance Nova Scotia and works to bring dance to more children and teachers every year.
-When she’s not teaching or dancing or advocating for dance, she’s spending time with her two preschool-aged daughters and husband.
+Over the years, Sara has dabbled in hip-hop, contemporary, modern, tap, highland, Indian, ballroom and African, among others; she loves expanding her movement vocabulary!
+Sara is currently a high school teacher, specializing in French, Science, Yoga, Dance and Visual Arts and she loves expanding dance in public education.
+She served many years as President of the Board of Dance Nova Scotia and works to bring dance to more children and teachers every year.
+When she’s not teaching or dancing or advocating for dance, she’s spending time with her two young daughters and husband.
 Sara is excited to strut her stuff with the folks at thirtySomething and hopes you all enjoy the show!

-Laurie Barker Jackman started dancing at age 13 with Joseph Wallin School of Dance focusing mainly in jazz.
+Laurie Barker Jackman started dancing at age 13 with Joseph Wallin School of Dance, focusing mainly in jazz.
 Her love for dance and performing led her to join and be a founding member of the performing group, Footnotes Dance Troupe.
 She also had the opportunity to dance in the Nova Scotia International Tattoo for a few years, performing many styles from the jive to Scottish dance.
-One of her most memorable moments?
+One of her most memorable dance moments?
 Being choreographed by Paula Abdul at Bust a Move in Halifax – what an experience!
-She has enjoyed some Latin classes over the years, takes advantage of any dance floor she comes across!
+She has enjoyed some Latin classes over the years, and takes advantage of any dance floor she comes across!
 Laurie joined the talented team at TSDC in 2019 and looks forward to every rehearsal connecting and moving with this team.
 Laurie is a proud mom to Layla and Max and shares many laughs with her Newfie husband.
 The four of them can often be found in kitchens, dancing.

-Cassandra Belanger is excited to be joining the TSDC family this season, this time as a choreographer.
-After many years of being a super fan, having attended nearly every show since the group’s inception in 2004.
-She remembers attending the first show the group presented at the Halifax Fringe Festival, “Dancers with Day Jobs,” and instantly became a fan of what the group was all about – dance, friendship and performing for the love of it!
+Cassandra Belanger is excited to continue as part of the TSDC family this season, this time as a choreographer.
+After many years of being a super fan, having attended nearly every show since the group’s inception in 2004, she remembers attending the first show the group presented at the Halifax Fringe Festival, “Dancers with Day Jobs”.
+She instantly became a fan of what the group was all about – dance, friendship and performing for the love of it!
 Cassandra started dancing at two-and-a-half with Maritime Dance Academy and grew up there through to University, completing all levels and exams of the Intensive Training Program in ballet, jazz, tap and modern.
 During her dancing life, Cassandra spent many years performing with the Maritime Dance Performance Group, The Young Company of Halifax Dance, and The Nutcracker presented by Symphony Nova Scotia and Halifax Dance.
-Cassandra is thankful to have the opportunity to choreograph on the TSDC crew and is excited to hit the stage!
+Cassandra is thankful to have the opportunity to choreograph on the TSDC crew and can’t wait to see another amazing show!

 Stephanie Craig started dancing at the age of nine when she began training at Maritime Dance Academy in a Teen Jazz class.
 She quickly found herself enrolled in other styles including tap, ballet and modern for 13 years.
-She was a founding member of the the Maritime Dance Performance Group where she performed in school tours, the Atlantic Fringe Festival and the annual Company Showcase for five seasons before “retiring.”
+She was a founding member of the Maritime Dance Performance Group where she performed in school tours, the Atlantic Fringe Festival and the annual Company Showcase for five seasons before “retiring.”
 Coming out of retirement in 2011, Stephanie began dancing with thirtySomething.
 She was drawn to their energy, camaraderie and of course, dancing.
 Dancing with these incredible women over the years has provided new friendships and opportunities she is incredibly grateful for.
 Much love to everyone dancing with us this year, especially our new members.
-Further, love to hubby, John and our tiny being, Ethan – thank you for your continued support.
+Further, love to hubby, John and our tiny beings, Ethan and Logan – thank you for your continued support.

-Laurianne Desrosiers’ first attempt at dancing wasn’t conclusive; walking around the stage being a garbage bag while others were being the homeless people wasn’t fun at all.
+Laurianne Desrosiers’ first attempt at dancing wasn’t conclusive; walking around the stage being a garbage bag while others were being homeless people wasn’t fun at all.
 Her mom registered her at another studio the next year and she fell in love!
 She danced jazz and tap until the age of 18 at École de danse Maureen MacDonald in Saint-Jean-sur-Richelieu, Quebec and participated in many competitions in Ontario and Quebec.
-She then had to take a break due to CEGEP and University.
-A few years later, she started teaching jazz to an adult group, where she had a blast!
-But she had to stop when her boyfriend, who is in the military, was posted to Halifax.
+School made her stop dancing and love brought her to Nova Scotia.
 It took a year after moving before she heard that TSDC existed – thanks Stacey!
-When asked to join the group for the summer class, she was so happy!
-She is so grateful and wants to thank all the TSDC ladies for keeping her spot while she took a short break to welcome baby Nolan into this world!
+When asked to join the group for the summer class, it was a no-brainer!
+She is so grateful for all the support and laughs the TSDC ladies bring in her life!

 Sue Healy began dancing at the old age of 14.
 Shortly after starting with one teen jazz class, she became fully immersed in ballet and tap.
 She has also trained in modern, hip-hop, African, Irish step dance, belly dance and salsa.
 Starting salsa classes resulted in Sue finding her husband, Jeff.
 When she is not concocting chaotic creations in the kitchen, Sue spends her time dancing and choreographing with TSDC, of which she is a founding member.
 Her choreographic strength is modern interpretive, where nobody really notices her lack of rhythm.
-Outside of dance, she enjoys the great outdoors, eating and making a fool of herself.
-She is a stay-at-home mom and homeschools her two oldest children.
+Outside of dance, she enjoys raising chickens, the great outdoors, eating and making a fool of herself.
+She is a stay-at-home mom and homeschools her children.
 Her stage babies are Liam, Olivia, Nestor and Charlotte.

 Having monopolized the family record player from the age of four, Jennifer McDonald’s parents suggested dance lessons in her preteen years.
-She focused primarily on jazz and was a member of a dance school performance group in Miramichi, N.B. for several years.
-After a seven-year hiatus from dance to pursue both a mathematics and mechanical engineering degree from Dalhousie University, Jennifer settled in Halifax full-time and has performed with and choreographed for thirtySomething since its inception in 2004, and with the support of her husband, Glenn, has been able to find the time to continue dancing after the birth of her sons, Sean and Owen.
+After dancing her way through middle and high school in Miramichi, Jennifer took a seven-year hiatus from dance to pursue both a math and engineering degree.
+In 2001 Jennifer settled in Halifax full-time and has performed with and choreographed for thirtySomething since its inception in 2004.
+Jennifer had since become a wife and mother of two energetic boys and, in 2020, started a handmade business called Vivid Vision Bags in her “free time.”

-Kathryn (Appleton) O’Neill was inspired to dance at an early age, but when she joined the ladies of TSDC, the love of dance took on a whole new and wonderful meaning.
+Kathryn (Appleton) O’Neill was inspired to dance at an early age, but when she joined TSDC, the love of dance took on a whole new and wonderful meaning.
 Beginning with many years in ballet and modern, she was a founding member of Coastal Dance Theatre in Dartmouth.
 Later, she discovered the flirty styles and infectious rhythms of Salsa and Latin ballroom dance and competitions.
 Kathryn joined TSDC in 2009 and knew the group well for their unique style and energy, but she found so much more.
 It has been ten seasons with TSDC and Kathryn continues to be grateful for the beautiful friendships created and humbled by the grace and spirit of her fellow dancers, both on stage and off.
 Thank you for coming to our show and for supporting us in doing what we love.
 Most of all, thank you to the best hubby ever, Jeff, and our little fireballs, Miles and Harrison.
 You motivate and inspire me every day to live, laugh, love and dance to the fullest.

 Stacey Robichaud’s dancing days began at the age of three with her mother’s desperate attempt for her to burn off some energy and help improve her coordination.
 At age 12 she discovered jazz and realized that she loved performing: costumes, make-up, an audience… what could be better?
 Today, she is still dancing and loving every minute of it.
 Stacey performed in Halifax Dance’s Jazz Bliss for several years before taking a break to become a Mom.
 Stacey officially joined TSDC on stage in 2005 (but was given honorary membership into the founding crew due to being nine months pregnant at TSDC’s inaugural show).
-Stacey is grateful for having all of the fabtacular TSDC ladies in her life (both past and present).
+Stacey is grateful for having all of the fabtacular TSDC members in her life (both past and present).
 Stacey is also very proud to be a crazy “dance mom” to her awesome kids Chloe and Ben.
 She couldn’t be happier that they are carrying on with her love of dance.
 Break a leg kiddos on the upcoming dance competition season!